School-Age (6 to 11)

 Medicaid funding in NC

-Special education preschool services Special education services referral Find the preschool coordinator in your NC school district ECAC - Special education services
+Special education preschool services Special education referral process Find the preschool coordinator in your NC school district ECAC - Special education services

 SSI websiteSSI and additional funding resources